 Day sixteen of our trip on landing from our Junk and Allan and Ken took themselves off to ride back to ‘Hanoi’ and I made my way with newfound friends from the Junk to the coach and back to base.

 The three of us Ken, Allan, and I had one final meal together on the streets of Hanoi and made our farewells.

 An unforgettable time that I recommend to all adventurers.

-Where can you get a fully inclusive for these prices?
+Where can you get fully inclusive for these prices?
 It’s a steal.

 Our guide looked after us, we gave him the cash for the beers and he did the rest.
 It worked.

-At first we thought little bike no good.
+At first, we thought the little bike no good.
 Take it from us they are perfect for the job.
-Any down side?
-Yes we had to come home.
+Any downside?
+Yes, we had to come home.
 At 72 I may not go back but a little of my spirit remains with these wonderful people.